Kitty is a registered nurse. She uses what she has learned on the job to inspire and encourage others to take control of their health.

 The absolute best thing to try to eat is crackers.
 Saltines seem to do the trick for me every time.
 They are dry and bland but will help to calm your stomach a bit.
 If you throw them back up, don't worry about it.
 In about an hour or so, try again.
 I know it's hard, but you have to do it.
 Make sure you're drinking fluids too!
 I can't stress that enough.

 What should you do if you have not been getting any better been after drinking fluids, resting, keeping away from your family, and eating when you can?
 Notify your doctor, that's what.

 Here are some things to watch out for when fighting the stomach bug while pregnant that should receive immediate attention from your doctor:

-If any of these things is present, you'll want to notify your doctor or healthcare provider right away.
+If you are experiencing any of these symptoms, you'll want to notify your doctor or healthcare provider right away.
 He or she may recommend that you pay a visit to the emergency room, as you may need IV fluids and to be monitored while you're getting over this nasty stomach bug.

 © 2015 Kitty Fields

 Kitty Fields (author) from Summerland on January 18, 2015:

 Thanks DzyMsLizzy!
 I just recently suffered with this...it was awful!
 So I figured the best hubs are written from personal experience, anyway.
 Lime Kool-Aid sounds about right to me! :)